What is Marist House?

 Prayer - nurturing our spiritual and faith lives together;

 Hospitality - creating spaces to welcome and invite others to experience our community;

-Ministry - a commitment to serving 4-6 hours per week in Marist or local Church-sponsored projects with people in need.
+Ministry - a weekly commitment to in Marist or local Church-sponsored projects with people in need.

 Marist House is committed to providing a safe, comfortable and friendly environment, supportive of the study needs of each resident.
 To enable this, the following facilities are included: